DIG-NA/The_Wikitionary_Dicitionary/notes.md

 2. make the theme change in accordance with the device theme
 3. consider publishing the extension in chrome
-4.~~ refactor the code so it lines with the hierarcical view above~~
-5. change the translate button to minimal search icon with the extension icon as background 6.~~ add a an on-enter event to the search that when i press enter it triggers the smollbutton besides it~~
+4.~~ refactor the code so it lines with the hierarcical view above~~ 5.~~ change the translate button to minimal search icon with the extension icon as background~~ 6.~~ add a an on-enter event to the search that when i press enter it triggers the smollbutton besides it~~